Rating: R

 (I would feel worse about this except that I’m quite sure Ryan Reynolds has never found me attractive or interesting, either.)

 Recently, I’ve noticed this phenomenon again and again.
 Some leading man comes across as a boring, cardboard face until he gets more control over his career and starts choosing and developing roles he actually wants.
 And just like that, he’s amazing.
 So who is holding everybody back?
 Is there some unspoken rule for leading men in Hollywood?
-Contractually, you must appear boring for number of films?
+Contractually, you must appear boring for x number of films?
 Is this some clause they make you agree to when you join the Illuminati?

 Anyway, Reynolds is so thoroughly charming as Deadpool that it’s surprisingly easy to get genuinely emotionally invested in the story, and even when his jokes fall flat, you totally forgive him.
 I would probably watch a hundred movies staring Reynolds as Deadpool.
 He’s just so great in the role.
 He’s constantly reaching out to the audience, and it’s clear he really loves playing the character.
 His infectious energy carries the film.